 Skip to main content

-The OpenSceneryX project is a free to use library of scenery objects for X-Plane® v8.50 and above.
+The OpenSceneryX project is a free to use library of scenery objects for X-Plane® 8.6 and above.
+X-Plane X-Plane® 9 and 10 are fully supported.
 It is a collaborative effort by members of the X-Plane.org community and the aim is to provide a good range of high quality scenery components for authors to use in their scenery packages.

 The library contains many pre-built 3d models including buildings, aircraft and vehicles as well as a large collection of ground markings, ground furniture and trees from both Europe and America.